Romain3Ch216/p3VAE/README.md

 R. Thoreau, L. Risser, V. Achard, B. Berthelot and X. Briottet, "p3VAE: a physics-integrated generative model.
 Application to the semantic segmentation of optical remote sensing images", 2022.

-Please cite this paper if you use the code in this repository as part of a published research project.
+Please cite this paper if you use the code in this repository as part of a published research project (see bibtex citation below).

 ## Setup